Change point estimation for a stochastic heat equation: Proposed method and its convergence analysis

 Consider the modified $\log$-likelihood $\ell_{\delta,i}(\theta_-,\theta_+,\theta_\circ,k)$, based on the local observation process $(X_{\delta,i}(t), X^\Delta_{\delta,i}(t))_{t \geq 0}$ introduced in \eqref{eq:locpro} and given by

 A detailed discussion of the motivation behind this modified local log-likelihood is contained in \cite[Section 4.1]{altmeyer21}.
 Note here that the stochastic integrals are well-defined by the semimartingale nature of $X_{\delta,i}$, even at the change point, cf.\ Proposition \ref{prop:weaksol}.
-Based on these functionals, we follow a modified likelihood approach which yields a CUSUM-type estimator.
+Based on these functionals, we follow a modified likelihood approach which yields an M-estimator.
 For the vector $(B_{\delta,i})_{i=1,\ldots,n}$ of independent Brownian motions as introduced in Proposition \ref{prop:weaksol}, define

 and note that $M_{\delta,i}$ is a continuous martingale in $T$ with quadratic variation $I_{\delta,i}$.
-In our subsequent investigation, we want to exploit these structures; hence, as in the model considered in Example \ref{ex:toy}, it will be convenient to rewrite \eqref{eq:loglike}.
+In our subsequent investigation, we want to exploit these structures; hence, as in the model considered in Section \ref{sec:est}, it will be convenient to rewrite \eqref{eq:loglike}.
 Using Proposition \ref{prop:weaksol}, we obtain that

 where, for $\theta' \in [\lowell,\upell]$, we define